aibex-group/aibex-group.github.io/content/publications.md

         title="Show BibTeX" />
     <pre id="Frei2023a" style="display:none; padding:2px; border:1px solid #ccc;
         background:#f9f9f9; white-space: pre-wrap; overflow-x:auto; margin-top:4px;">@inproceedings{Frei2023a,
   author = {A.L.
-Frei, A. Khan, L. Studer, P. Zens, A. Lugli, A. Fischer, and I. Zlobec}, booktitle = {Proc.
-Medical Imaging with Deep Learning (MIDL)}, file = {/research/papers/Frei2023.pdf}, note = {{Best Poster Award}}, pages = {1--5}, title = {Local and Global Features Aggregation for Accurate Epithelial Cell Classification Using Graph Attention Mechanisms in Histopathology Images},
+Frei and A. Khan and L. Studer and P. Zens and A. Lugli and A. Fischer and I. Zlobec}, booktitle = {Proc.
+Medical Imaging with Deep Learning (MIDL)}, note = {{Best Poster Award}}, pages = {1--5}, title = {Local and Global Features Aggregation for Accurate Epithelial Cell Classification Using Graph Attention Mechanisms in Histopathology Images},